saxenaudit/Where_ISS_is_at/README.md

 # Where_ISS_is_at
-The Web App displays the current location of International Space Station on the map using Leaflet Js & Openstreet maps to map the Coordinates.
+The Web App displays the current location and other details of International Space Station on the map using Leaflet Js & Openstreet maps to map the Coordinates.
 Help me add other features ありがとうございます。

 ### API Link - [Here](https://wheretheiss.at/w/developer)
 ### Demo - [Here](https://whereissis.surge.sh/2index.html)